bretonr/bretonr.github.io/_pages/cv.md

 Work experience
 ======
-* 2018-now: Head of Research, Department of Physics and Astronomy, The University of Manchester
+* 2024-now: Deputy Head, Department of Physics and Astronomy, The University of Manchester
 * 2014-now: Professor of Astrophysics, The University of Manchester
+* 2018-2022: Head of Research, Department of Physics and Astronomy, The University of Manchester
 * 2013-2014: Lecturer in Astrophysics, University of Southampton
 * 2012-2013: Postdoc, University of Southampton
 * 2008-2011: Postdoc, University of Toronto